jamesyang124/linkit/README.md

 07/20/2015

+- Change the type of User model's image column from string to text.
+So Base64 code can be stored.
 - Fix facebook image redirection issue.
 Try ope that uri, if response coed is 302 then get the redirect location as image url instead.
 - Create `Procfile`